vinicius1889/spark-lessons/readme.md

  ```

 - Now we have to install ***spark*** and add in our environment, download spark here [https://spark.apache.org/downloads.html]
-- you have to add spark home in local environment and test scala install
+- you have to add spark home in local environment and test spark install

 ```
  > spark-shell